fedfedmedved/quanttop-thesis/chapter2_2 dimensional reduction.md

 The space complexity of UMAP can be dominated by either the graph structure or the low-dimensional representation, depending on whether $\widetilde{M}$ or $K$ is bigger.
 It therefore is $\mathcal{O}((K + \widetilde{M}) \cdot N)$.

-Due to the currentness of the UMAP algorithm, no parallel version is available as of this writing.
-In the next chapter an analysis of how UMAP can be parallelized is given.
+An analysis of how UMAP can be parallelized is given in the [Chapter 3](#methods).

 ### Visual Results
 To compare the visualization results of the aforementioned dimensionality reduction algorithms, @fig:viz_compare shows visualizations for several data sets.
 The MNIST data set [@mnist], is commonly used for assessing the visualization quality of dimensionality reduction algorithms.
 By reference to it, it can be seen that the quality of PCA's visualization is inferior to those of t-SNE and UMAP.
 The points in the graphical output of PCA are merely spread out, while t-SNE and UMAP both show clearly recognizable clusters.
-The colors representing the labels of the dataset show that the clusters are correctly formed and consist of similar data.
+The colors representing the labels of the data set show that the clusters are correctly formed and consist of similar data.
 The differences between t-SNE and UMAP are not quite as grave, but nonetheless very noticeable.
 The clusters formed by t-SNE are closer together with more noise in between and not as dense as those created by UMAP.
 Additionally UMAP produces no split up clusters as in the lower part of t-SNE's visualization.

 ![Visualizations of various data sets by PCA, t-SNE and UMAP.
-The figure is modified from the UMAP publication [@umap], figure 2.](figures/chapter2/modified_umap_graphic.png){#fig:viz_compare short-caption="Visualizations of data sets by PCA, t-SNE and UMAP."  width="82%"}
+The figure is modified from the UMAP publication [@umap], Figure 2.](figures/chapter2/modified_umap_graphic.png){#fig:viz_compare short-caption="Visualizations of data sets by PCA, t-SNE and UMAP."  width="82%"}